 I'd like to challenge my liberal colleagues in the public transportation advocacy racket on that perception and ask them to reconsider the role of Uber and Lyft in an integrated strategy for public transit.
 I can do this from a unique position being myself a transportation challenged person.

+My wife is fully disabled and cannot be left unattended while I run off to a traditional out-of-the home job.
 So I am forced to work from home (as a writer as it turns out).
 It's early in my career and not particularly lucrative yet.
 I live in Western Washington State thanks to a brilliant series of stupid decisions I was more or less forced to make in the interests of survival.
 We live in South Hill, a suburb south of Seattle and east of Tacoma.
 When I came here I was told the Seattle-Tacoma area had perhaps the finest public transportation system in the world.
 I tried to use it.
 I really did.
 I spent hours walking between my home and wherever the bus decided to drop me instead of working at my home office.
 Shopping for the simplest thing or picking up medications became a daylong affair.
 We found a low cost garage apartment in a safe neighborhood and with rent and utilities and regular visits to the food bank, we are muddling along.
 Unfortunately, it is 3 miles from the nearest bus stop.
 This was the only decent place we could find or afford on our limited income.
 We are ineligible for paratransit pickup here because of our distance from the bus line, though we were approved based on income (or lack thereof).
 The lady at the bus company suggested we walk 4 miles to the public library to meet the paratransit bus.
 Did I mention we are 3 miles from a bus stop?
 So that "option" was nearly worthless given my wife's condition and my damaged knee.

 We had been doing our monthly shopping trip all on one day for a while.
 I'd ride my bike to the bus stop or walk and take the bus to Walmart, buy our groceries and take a cab ride home at a cost of $20 to $30 one way.
 The wait for a taxi was anywhere from 1 to 3 hours.
 The drivers tended to be from central and east African countries and difficult to understand, English not being their primary language.
 The last two time we took a taxi, the driver shouted at some woman on his cell phone in Farsi all the way home.
 My wife nearly had a panic attack.
 She said it felt like being abducted by terrorists.

+So, for the cost of just one cab ride, I invested in a smart phone with a prepaid cell phone company and downloaded Uber.
 We are not among the technologically advanced elites of the city.
 We are an older couple, facing disability and on a thoroughly fixed income.
 We cannot afford a car, insurance and fuel on our very limited budget.
 I'm saving up for an electric bicycle as a way to handle small errands without having a heart attack on the very steep hills I have to ride on, but even that is a long way off at the rate I'm going.

+I was wonderfully surprised by my experience with Uber.
 The cars were clean and the drivers friendly to a fault.
 I've never waited longer than 17 minutes for an Uber car.
 They give you a choice of sizes of vehicles even.
 You can get a small car, a mid-sized or a van or limo.
 With the cab company you got whatever they sent and sometimes they sent the drivers to the wrong cities.
 I once walked 4 miles to the pharmacy in order to get there before it closed because my taxi took two hours to respond and finally cancelled my trip.
 I couldn't wait anymore, so I walked.

 And my Uber ride costs, in most cases, significantly less than a taxi ride and I give them a substantial tip every time because they are such lovely people.
 And no, they aren't all white or born in the United States, so before you draw the race card, don't!
 Uber drivers are, however, very nice people.
 I've never met an unpleasant Uber driver.
 Of course, passengers rate their drivers on a star system whenever they finish their rides, so that probably makes a difference.
 I've never given less than 5 stars.
 The drivers tend to be seniors making a little extra money, students using the job to pay for their cars and housewives picking up some money while their kids are at school.
 I have never had a bad ride with Uber.
 The cab company was 50/50 so far as the quality of the experience goes.

+As a source of both transportation and employment for people in the lower middle class/upper lower class income brackets, Uber is a godsend.
 I haven't ever ridden Lyft, but I hear good things about them too.
 A lot of young people, a group that will spend it's food money for a smart phone, don't buy cars anymore because Uber is affordable and reliable and safe.
 Young people are high-income folk by and large and for them Uber and Lyft aren't a luxury.
 They are a part of their strategy for getting around town.

 When I was doing transportation advocacy full tilt, I always thought the idea was to get people affordable rides to where they needed to go as economically as possible.
 I didn't know it also had to fit a certain transit ideology.
 It didn't take long for me to discover that, for many of my colleagues, expanding public transportation was part of a larger political strategy.
 In that strategy, free market solutions like Uber and Lyft are not welcome apparently.